Royal Mail: Fleet

 Royal Mail is famous for its custom load-carrying bicycles (with the rack and basket built into the frame), made by Pashley Cycles since 1971.
 Since 2000, old delivery bicycles have been shipped to Africa by the charity Re~Cycle; over 8,000 had been donated by 2004.
 In 2009, Royal Mail announced it was beginning to phase out bicycle deliveries, to be replaced with more push-trolleys and vans.
 A spokesman said that they would continue to use bicycles on some rural routes, and that there was no plan to phase out bicycles completely.

 In addition to running a large number of road vehicles, Royal Mail uses trains, a ship and some aircraft, with an air hub at East Midlands Airport.
-Dedicated night mail flights are operated by Titan Airways for Royal Mail between East Midlands Airport and Bournemouth Airport and between Exeter International Airport and London Stansted Airport.
-One Boeing 737-3Y0 was flown in full Royal Mail livery.
 In June 2013, Royal Mail confirmed it would extend Titan Airways' contract to operate night flights from Stansted Airport, from January 2014 to January 2017, introducing new routes to Edinburgh and Belfast using three Boeing 737s.
 The new contract called for the replacement of the British Aerospace 146-200QC (Quick Change) aircraft in favour of a standard Boeing 737 fleet, and the type was withdrawn by Titan Airways in November 2013.

-In 2021 Royal Mail announced plans to trial using a drone between the UK mainland and St Mary's airport, Isles of Scilly.
+In 2021 Royal Mail announced plans to trial using a drone between the British mainland and St Mary's airport, Isles of Scilly.
 The twin-engine vehicle is manufactured in the UK by the Windracers and is capable of carrying 100 kg of mail, which is the same weight as a typical delivery round.
 It is able to fly in poor weather conditions, including fog, and will be out of sight of any operator during the 70-mile journey.
 Vertical take-off and landing drones will take parcels between the islands in the archipelago.
 Royal Mail delivered its first parcel using a drone in December 2020 when a package was sent to a remote lighthouse on Scotland's Isle of Mull.
 In Scotland, it partnered with Skyports for postal services using drones.

 The RMS St. Helena was a cargo and passenger ship that served the British overseas territory of Saint Helena.
 It sailed between Cape Town, Saint Helena and Ascension Island.
 It was one of only two Royal Mail Ships in service, alongside the Queen Mary 2, although it did not belong to Royal Mail Group.

 Royal Mail operated the London Post Office Railway, a network of driverless trains running on a private underground track, from 1927 until it closed it in 2003.